VISUAL DISTURBANCE: EYE ILLNESSES AND OCULAR PATHOLOGIES TREATED IN OUR EYE CENTRE IN MILAN

-The human eye works like a camera, with a lens, a diaphragm and a film.
-The cornea and the crystalline lens form the lens.
-One of these lenses is the iris, wherein you can find the pupil, which works like a diaphragm.
-The cornea and the crystalline lens focalise the image in a sharp way on the retina, which serves as a film that covers the back of the eye.
+The human eye works like a camera, with a lens, diaphragm, and film.
+The cornea and the crystalline form the lens.
+In between is the iris, circular structure in the eye, responsible for controlling the diameter and size of the pupil and thus the amount of light reaching the retina.
+The cornea and the crystalline lens focus the image in a sharp way on the retina, which serves as a film that covers the back of the eye.
 The visual stimuli on the retina are transformed into electrical pulses and reach the brain through the optic nerve.
-The light rays are focalised on the retina and allow for optimal vision.
-If there is a defect on this optical system (Myopia, Hypermetropia, Astigmatism o Presbyopia), images will be blurred when reaching the retina.
+The light rays are focalized on the retina and allow for optimal vision.
+If there is a defect in this optical system (myopia, hypermetropia, astigmatism or presbyopia), images will be blurred upon reaching the retina.